microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

 ### Running tests on the command line

-1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
+1. Copy the k4a and DE dynamic libraries (.dll or .so) into the folder src/python/k4a/src/k4a/_libs.

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets): cd <repo_root>/src/python/k4a